pgRouting/workshop/docs/basic/graph_views.rst

 .. contents:: Chapter Contents

 Different application require different graphs.
-This chapter covers how to discard unconected segments and different approaches to create graphs.
+This chapter covers how to discard disconnected segments and different approaches to create graphs.

 The graph requirements
 ===============================================================================